 An important distinction to keep in mind concerning the income tax is the distinction between the average income tax rate and the marginal income tax rate.
 The average income tax rate is equal to total income taxes due divided by income; and the marginal income tax rate is equal to the change in income taxes due divided by the corresponding change in income.
 Thus the average income tax rate tells us what fraction of income is paid out in income taxes while the marginal income tax rate tells us how much additional income tax must be paid if income goes up by \$1.
-Ours is a progressive personal income tax structure, by which we mean that the average personal income tax rate rises with income and the marginal rate rises with income as well.
+Ours is a progressive personal income tax rate rises with income and the marginal rate rises with income as well.
 Note that with the average tax rate increasing with income, the marginal tax rate is higher than the average tax rate.